rafaelgensen/airbnb-berlin-analytics/README.md

 ### 📊 Preset (Apache Superset) for BI and Analytics
 #### Why
--Open-source foundation with a managed SaaS option
+Open-source foundation with a managed SaaS option
 - Fast visual analysis with SQL control
 - Strong Snowflake integration